 The Standards have been drawn up by the GSHPA to help designers and installers of ground source systems, architects and engineers specifying ground source systems.
 They can be used by contractors employing specialist companies to install ground source systems.
 The Standards should also prove to be a useful for general reference.

-The first to be published is the GSHPA Vertical Borehole Standard which covers Closed Loop Vertical Borehole: Design, Installation & Materials Standards under the following headings:
+The first to be published was the Vertical Borehole Standard which covers Closed Loop Vertical Borehole: Design, Installation & Materials Standards under the following headings:

-ICAX Ltd is a member of the GSHPA and all its installations conform to the GSHPA Standards.
+ICAX Ltd is a member of the GSHPA and all its installations conform to the GSHP Standards.

 Merton Acacia Intergenerational Centre, Mitcham